-Tiger mosquitos are named as such due to the predominant black and white stripes that run across their bodies.
+Tiger mosquitos are named as such due to the predominant black and white stripes that run across their body and legs.
 The body of the Tiger is also generally larger than the native mosquito and can grow up to 10mm in length depending on the time of year and whether it has been recently feeding.

-May to October is the time in which Tiger mosquitos are most active, so be especially prepared during the summer months.
+May to October is the time in which Tiger mosquitos are most active, so be especially prepared during the summer season.

-It seems that some people are more susceptible in attracting both native and Tiger mosquitos than others, but there are a number of changes that you can make and advice that you can follow, to prevent or reduce the number of bites that you get.
-Below you will even find a simple trap that you can make to catch them.
+It seems that some people are more susceptible to attracting both native and Tiger mosquitos than others, but there are a number of changes that you can make and advice that you can follow, to prevent or reduce the number of bites that you get.
+Below you will even find instructions on how to make a simple trap to catch them.